Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly tells when to call (before deploy_app for private repos, when user asks about deployable repos) and how to use the results (pass installation_id and clone URL to deploy_app).
+Provides explicit guidance: call this before deploy_app for private repos, or when the user asks which repos can be deployed.
+It also explains how to use the result (pass installation_id and clone URL to deploy_app).

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.